mighty-gerbils/gerbil/doc/guide/getting-started.md

 This will install Gerbil in `/usr/local/gerbil`; you should add `/usr/local/gerbil/bin` to your path.

-Note that this configuration enables share libraries: all gerbil programs will use shared libraries for `libgambit` and `libgerbil` linkage, resulting in significantly smaller executables.
+Note that this configuration enables shared libraries: all gerbil programs will use shared libraries for `libgambit` and `libgerbil` linkage, resulting in significantly smaller executables.